 Thousand-Year Bat Cave Introduction

-The rock walls of Bat Cave are an extension of the upper strata of Swallow Cliff, stretching over 200 meters.
-The rock type is layered sandstone shale, with honeycomb-like openings formed on the rock surface.
-The largest opening is about 50 centimeters wide and 60 centimeters deep, serving as a former habitat for bats, hence the name "Bat Cave."
-Unfortunately, the bats have long disappeared.
+The rock walls of Bat Cave extend from the upper strata of Swallow Cliff, stretching over 200 meters.
+The lithology consists of layered sandstone and shale, with honeycomb-like openings formed on the rock surface.
+The largest opening is approximately 50 centimeters wide and 60 centimeters deep, once serving as a habitat for bats, hence the name "Bat Cave."
+Unfortunately, the bats have long since vanished.